mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 * Use of levels as a array which is parsed by a loop to create layout
 * Other examples.

+## Transcript Exerpts

+### 2019-05-08-te-da pt 1

+Da: Have you thought about pushing it a bit further and have a different style of game?
+Te: What do you mean?
+Da: Well the previous style of game was a platform (makes shape with hands) game wasn’t it?
+You went along and there was gravity pushing down (points down).
+There are other types of games aren’t there?
+Te: Pause.
+I don’t know what to do thought.
+Da: Well quite but what other games are there?
+Te: I don’t know er.
+Da: Well I tell you what .. muffled.
+Te: Erm - (navigates to list of GDP for platform game)
+De: So.
+You played them before didn’t you (indicating grid of games )
+Te: What do you mean?
+Da: The flying game that’s a different kind of game
+Te: Oh like kind of like moving along kind of thing
+Da: Yeah and those where.
+There are games where you are in a world and you have to move around the world like pac-man (points down and moves an imaginary character around),
+Te: nod
+Da: There are games where things drop down like Tetris
+Te: … game.
+You could have a game where every 15 seconds 10 seconds you could add and enemy to such and such a random number between such and such (holds up hands to indicate paremeters).
+You could block it somewhere.
+Da: So instead of.. instead of the world… the world being sideways.
+We could have the world being looked down on. (reindicates the change of perspective)
+Te: Hmm.
+How should I do this then?
+Da: That’s a good question.
+Shall we ask Mick to see if that would mess things up or not?
+Te: Mick
+Mick: Hi ya.
+Te: Erm.
+Thinking about what game to do .
+I was thinking can we make like a pacman game kind of thing (indicates movement of character with hands)
+Da: If we had an on the top game rather than a platform game
+Mick: I think it could work.
+You could kind of adapt that game by kind of removing gravity.
+Da: and see what happens?
+Mick: and see what happens.
+Da: It’s not a bad starting idea is it?
+Te: I suppose make a new one (begins the process of remixing game from the template)

 <!--